rear/rear.github.com/index.md

 title: Relax and Recover - Linux Disaster Recovery
 ---

 Relax and Recover (Rear) is a setup-and-forget *Linux disaster recovery* solution.
-If you use Linux, there is no excuse for not using it.
+It is easy to set up and requires no maintenance so there is no excuse for not using it.

-Learn more about selected usage scenarios:
+Learn more about Rear from the selected usage scenarios below:

 <table>
 <tr>